13 Best Cyberpunk TV Shows to Watch Right Now

 12 Monkeys is a mind-bending, time-warping sitcom based on a movie of the same name.
 It extrapolates the dystopian and future scenarios of the movie.

-The show’s plot revolves around a thug named James in 2043 who must travel back in time to 2015 to prevent the world from being overrun by a horrific epidemic unleashed by the Army of the 12 Monkeys.
+The show’s plot revolves around a thug named James in 2043 who must travel back to 2015 to prevent the world from being overrun by a horrific epidemic unleashed by the Army of the 12 Monkeys.

 It’s a well-made movie with fantastic characters and a compelling story that will fill that cyberpunk void in your heart.